 Add/Drop and Withdrawal +

 What is the difference between a course drop and a program withdrawal?

 A course drop involves dropping one or more courses while still maintaining enrollment within the semester.
 A program withdrawal occurs when dropped courses lead to no enrollment remaining for the semester.
 This is true for courses offered within blocks even if first block courses were completed.
-For more details on the course drop or withdrawal policy, please visit the University Catalog.
+Learn more about ATSU’s course drop or withdrawal policy.